‘We are not doing that again’; When KU starts construction on east side of football stadium, Girod says games won’t be moved

 “They know us well,” Girod said.
 “They know the region, the university, the community.
 That is really important to us because we hope this project will have such a huge community impact.”

 KU, of course, has a huge question to answer before it can begin any eastside project.
-It involves money, and where it will come from.
+It involves money — and where it will come from.

 To be clear, KU hasn’t made any announcements about how much debt will be required to pay for the westside stadium project.
-But the university has made announcements about its fundraising to date that shows it is far below the $450 million project cost.
+But the university has made announcements about its fundraising to date that show it is far below the $450 million project cost.
 Girod this week told me fundraising is continuing and is going well.

 Any eastside project, however, would require additional fundraising.
 Girod said it would not be realistic to expect the private development consortium to pay for all costs associated with the eastside renovations.
 While the private companies likely would be expected to invest in the hotel, retail and other such amenities, the university likely would have to bear the costs of moving and rebuilding the eastside grandstands.
 KU also may seek financial incentives and support from the state and even the City of Lawrence.
 But that also wouldn’t alleviate the need for additional fundraising.